mas-bandwidth/gafferongames/content/about.md

 These days I run [The Network Protocol Company](http://www.thenetworkprotocolcompany.com) which is dedicated to helping people network their games by sharing information, consulting with teams, and of course, writing articles and open source code for this website.

-Before I started my own company I worked as a senior and lead programmer in the game industry.
-During my career I was fortunate enough to work on some great games:
+Before I started my own company I worked as a senior and lead programmer on many different areas of code.
+I started out as a graphics programmer in my first industry job way back in 1998, but very quickly became interested in game physics and networking.
+In 2006 I specialized in game networking and moved to the United States.
+The rest, as they say, is history.

+During my career I’ve been fortunate enough to work on some great games:

 * [Titanfall 2](http://www.metacritic.com/game/playstation-4/titanfall-2)
 * [Titanfall](http://www.metacritic.com/game/xbox-360/titanfall)